Akankshameshram29/Smart-Agri-Avisor/frontend/README.md

-# AgroSmart Frontend - React Application
+# Smart Agri Advisor Frontend - React Application

-This is the React TypeScript frontend for the AgroSmart Intelligent Crop Advisor.
+This is the React TypeScript frontend for the Smart Agri Advisor.

 ## Setup